databricks/terraform-provider-databricks/docs/resources/mws_customer_managed_keys.md

 * `use_cases` - *(since v0.3.4)* List of use cases for which this key will be used. *If you've used the resource before, please add `use_cases = ["MANAGED_SERVICES"]` to keep the previous behaviour.* Possible values are:
   * `MANAGED_SERVICES` - for encryption of the workspace objects (notebooks, secrets) that are stored in the control plane
   * `STORAGE` - for encryption of the DBFS Storage & Cluster EBS Volumes
+* `reuse_key_for_cluster_volumes` - (Optional) If the use_case array contains STORAGE, this specifies whether to also use the key to encrypt cluster EBS volumes.
+The default value is true, which means Databricks also uses the key for cluster volumes.
+If you set this to false, Databricks does not encrypt the EBS volumes with your specified key.
+In that case, your Databricks EBS volumes are encrypted either with default AWS SSE encryption or if you enabled AWS account-level EBS encryption by default, AWS enforces account-level EBS encryption using a separate key that you provided to them.

 ### aws_key_info Configuration Block